loginom/loginom-help-en-omegat/data/processors/variables/variables-from-table.md

 ## Content of the Output Data Set

 The output data set will include the variables received from the fileds using the selected aggregation functions.
-Each output aggregation option will map a separate variable.
+Each output aggregation option will correspond to separate variable.

 Names, captions and values of fields will be received as follows: